playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ## Solving React's consistency problems

-[When React 18 was released](https://react.dev/blog/2022/03/29/react-v18#new-strict-mode-behaviors), many were suprised to find that various parts of their apps seemingly broke out of nowhere, but only in dev mode.
+[When React 18 was released](https://react.dev/blog/2022/03/29/react-v18#new-strict-mode-behaviors), many were surprised to find that various parts of their apps seemingly broke out of nowhere, but only in dev mode.
 I even wrote an article at the time explaining the phenomenon called ["Why React 18 Broke Your App"](/posts/why-react-18-broke-your-app).

 What _actually_ had happened is that [React intentionally introduced a change](https://github.com/reactwg/react-18/discussions/19) to the dev-only helper `<StrictMode>` component that was included in most React app templates.